 “The guidance from the SBA is a lender may grant a deferment for up to six consecutive months,” Ely said.
 “If we go beyond that initial deferment period, we’ve got a problem.”

 Some minor complications can arise if you ask for a deferment.
 Ely said some banks will sell SBA loans on a secondary market.
 If a local bank has sold a portion of an SBA loan on the secondary market, it can only provide a deferment period of three months.
-If your business requires payment deferrals beyond three months, the bank will have to work with the secondary market.
+The bank will have to work with the secondary market if your business requires payment deferrals beyond three months.
 This can make things complicated and lengthy.

 “A deferment is to be considered a temporary solution to a temporary problem,” he said.
 “If you’ve got a company that’s swirling down the drain and there’s no prospect of recovery, a deferment is not going to be a viable option.”

 Deferments may be more difficult to obtain if your loan was sold on the secondary market or you haven’t held the loan for too long.
 Deferments are designed to give business owners temporary relief not save a business.

 If you hope to get a deferment but run into roadblocks with your local bank, there is one other option you can explore to get through tough financial times.
-Ely mentioned that, depending on the type of loan you have and the agreement structure, the SBA allows borrowers to take out lines of credit against their accounts receivable.
+Ely mentioned that, depending on your loan type and the agreement structure, the SBA allows borrowers to take out lines of credit against their accounts receivable.
 Sometimes, you can explore this option with the same bank that granted you the SBA loan.
 [Interested in a small business loan?
 Check out our best picks.]

 “The SBA allows the lender to offer the inventory and accounts receivable for an asset-based line where the borrower could possibly go out and get a small line of credit to get them through that period without the possibility of a need for deferment,” Ely said.